Alone in the Dark: Development

 The original game engine was created by Frédérick Raynal as a pet project while working at Infogrames.
 With the help of Didier Chanfray, who made the 3D models, a working prototype of the attic (the game's first room) was designed.
 An internal contest was held to create the art to complete the 3D prototype.
 Yaël Barroz's art was selected and she was introduced into the game's core team.
 Frédérick Raynal directed the project.

 Shortly after Alone in the Darks initial release, a major disagreement between the team and Infogrames' director (Bruno Bonnell) took place regarding the direction of the sequel.
 As a result, most of the original team left Infogrames to create a new studio named Adeline Software International.

 According to an interview made just after the release of Alone in the Dark, portions of the sequels were designed by the original team before leaving.
 The interview presented a sketch of the house that was used in the sequel and mentioned the fact that Carnby could be dressed as Santa Claus.

 The original game's engine is the first known to use interpolated animation, relying on the computer to render the frames between key frames.
 This approach has the advantages of reducing the game's memory footprint (requiring less memory to store) and adapting to each computer's power.

 The game engine developed for Alone in the Dark was reused in its first two sequels (Alone in the Dark 2 and Alone in the Dark 3) without substantial changes.
 Infogrames updated it for use in 1996's Time Gate: Knight's Chase.

 Adaptations

 Films

 In 2005, an Alone in the Dark film was released starring Christian Slater as Edward Carnby.
 The film has little-to-no relation to the games from the 1990s or the 2008 continuation.
 The film is known as one of the worst ever made.
 Guinness World Records named the film the "Lowest-Grossing Game Based Movie" in Guinness World Records: Gamer's Edition 2008.

-In 2009, a low-budget sequel titled Alone in the Dark II was released, starring Rick Yune as Edward Carnby and featuring an entirely new cast and a story centered on witch hunting.
+In 2008, a low-budget sequel titled Alone in the Dark II was released, starring Rick Yune as Edward Carnby and featuring an entirely new cast and a story centered on witch hunting.

+Reboot film and television series

+In December 2025, Uwe Boll director of the 2005 film adaptation was announced a reboot film, based on the 2024 reboot game, with a planned television series is also in development.